javi-marti/AspectCpp/eth-viscon.md

 ```

 ## Congratulations
-Your you AspectVisCpp is now complete.
+Your you AspectCpp is now complete.
 Take a moment to enjoy playing with instrumenting different functions.

 If you like, you can now continue extending your plugin.
 Some suggestions: